okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 A mongoose model provides access to that underlying functionality with methods on the model object.

-We are going to build up the command we'd like to execute on the database using methods on the model like `find`, `findById`, `sort`, `limit`, and so on.
+We will build up the database command we'd like to execute using methods on the model like `find`, `findById`, `sort`, `limit`, and so on.
 We'll then actually execute the command with a final `exec` statement.
 The `exec` statement will take a callback that is run once the database operation finishes.
 The callback will always look the same, with an `err` and `result` parameter, although not every operation will actually set a result.

 **Update index route**

 Let's see this in action.
-We access our model from our route handlers, which pull data from the database and pass them to our views for rendering.
+We'll use our model from our route handlers.
+The plan is to have the route handlers pull data from the database and pass them to our views for rendering.
 We were previously using harcoded data and old methods, so we need to update our route handlers to use the new Post model.

 Open the *routes/posts.js* file and in the index route, replace: